Brossco85/glabs-lending/README.md

 <h1>Glabs Lending</h1>
-Node Js app running Background workers at 16.00pm and 16.05pm each day to get xml files from a local directory, parsing to JSON before storing in a Mongo database and zipping the processed files: <br>
+Node Js app running Background workers at 16.00pm each day to get xml files from a local directory, parsing to JSON before storing in a Mongo database and zipping the processed files: <br>

-v1 of the app is set up to look for new orders from the previous day in arudd-directory/REFT1234
+v1 of the app is set up to look for new orders from the previous day in arudd-directory/REFT1234.
+It has also been configured to run the job on startup.

 <b>Back End</b><br>
 Node.js <br>